mozaik-association/mozaik/docs/Structure Module.md

 ## State level

 You can create all the instances related to your state.
 You can name the instances created and give them a power.
 For each instance created you can give the parent instance of this instance.
 For example, the federal instance will be the parent instance of the regional instance.
 Each instance can be re-elected at meetings.
-For example, the national instance will have a House of Representatives - a Federal Government - a Senate
+For example, the national instance will have a House of Representatives - a Federal Government - a Senate.

 /!\ SCREENSHOT/!\

 ## Interne level